tgfrerer/island/plan.md

     - combine setArgumentData and bindArgumentBuffer in encoder so that we're using a single path in the backend for both these methods (we can express them fully as setArgumentData).
-- Resolve Attachments
+- Resolve Attachments (implement these for multisampling / anti-aliasing)

 ## (B)

-- Architect a usability layer on top of base framework, which makes common operations easy, and dry.
+- Architect a usability layer on top of base framework, which makes common operations easy, and DRY.
 Images are a good point to start.

 - Implement multisampling and Resolve Attachments: this means renderpasses must enable it if any pipelines request it. better to do it the other way round, where renderpass injects their sampling into pipelines.
 This is probably linked to resolve attachments, we must investigate further.

-- Bug: when including a glsl include at run-time, it is not added to the list of watched files.

 - what should we do with "orphaned" resources? that's resources which were not provided by previous passes, but are used by following passes...